tekgourou/tr-05-twitter_ioc_hunter/README.md

 Create Twitter IOC Hunter module in Cisco SecureX.

 [Twitter IOC Hunter](http://tweettioc.com/) is a useful website that lists tweets including IOCs such as IP, domain, URL, MD5, SHA1 and SHA256 hashes.
-The service has been developpe by [Fatih Sirin]( https://www.linkedin.com/in/fatih-s-541bbb116/).
+The service has been developed by [Fatih Sirin]( https://www.linkedin.com/in/fatih-s-541bbb116/).

 ![image](img/dashboard.png)